 They drove to the tower and a dirt service road that circled it and continued to the north.
 Johnny pulled the truck up close to the tower and shut it down.
 The silence held for a few moments, he fisted his hands into his eyes.
 “Jesus, I’m shot.”

 “Come here,” Lana said.
 She pulled him down to the seat and laid his head in her lap.
 She began to rub lightly at his temples.

 “God, don’t do that, It’ll put me to sleep,” Johnny told her half jokingly.

 “Which is why I’m doing it.”
 She stretched her legs, angled them across to the drivers side floorboard, and leaned back into the door.
 The last thing she remembered was smoothing the hair out of his eyes and then she spiraled away into a series of dreams.

 This book is a free download directly from the distributor, Smashwords in all eBook formats.
 Smashwords distributes books to Amazon, iTunes, Nook, Kobo and many other booksellers.

-Get this eBook!
+Get this eBook free!
 Click below…